Improving Visual Object Tracking through Visual Prompting: Abstract

 \section{Abstract}

-Learning a discriminative model to distinguish a target from its surrounding distractors is essential to generic visual object tracking. \revtwo{Dynamic target representation adaptation against distractors} is challenging due to the limited discriminative capabilities of prevailing trackers.
-We present a new visual Prompting mechanism for generic Visual Object Tracking (PiVOT) to address this issue. \revtwo{ PiVOT proposes a prompt generation network with the pre-trained foundation model CLIP to automatically generate and refine visual prompts, enabling the transfer of foundation model knowledge for tracking. } \revtwo{ While CLIP offers broad category-level knowledge, the tracker, trained on instance-specific data, excels at recognizing unique object instances.} Thus, PiVOT first compiles a visual prompt highlighting potential target locations. \revtwo{To transfer the knowledge of CLIP to the tracker,} PiVOT leverages CLIP to refine the visual prompt based on the similarities between candidate objects and the reference templates across potential targets.
-Once the visual prompt is refined, it can better highlight potential target locations, \revtwo{thereby reducing irrelevant prompt information.} With the proposed prompting mechanism, \revtwo{the tracker can generate improved instance-aware feature maps through the guidance of the visual prompt, thus effectively reducing distractors.} The proposed method does not involve CLIP during training, thereby keeping the same training complexity \revtwo{ and preserving the generalization capability of the pretrained foundation model.} Extensive experiments across multiple benchmarks indicate that PiVOT, \revtwo{ using the proposed prompting method can suppress distracting objects and enhance the tracker. } \revtwo{The code is publicly available\footnote{https://github.com/chenshihfang/GOT}.}
+Learning a discriminative model that distinguishes the specified target from surrounding distractors across frames is essential for generic object tracking (GOT).
+Dynamic adaptation of target representation against distractors remains challenging because prevailing trackers exhibit limited discriminative capability.
+To address this issue, we present a new visual prompting mechanism for generic object tracking, termed PiVOT.
+PiVOT introduces mechanisms that leverage the pretrained foundation model (CLIP) to automatically generate and refine visual prompts online, thereby enabling the tracker to suppress distractors through contrastive guidance.
+To transfer contrastive knowledge from the foundation model to the tracker, PiVOT automatically propagates this knowledge online and dynamically generates and updates visual prompts.
+Specifically, it proposes a prompt initialization mechanism that produces an initial visual prompt highlighting potential target locations.
+The foundation model is then used to refine the prompt based on appearance similarities between candidate objects and reference templates across potential targets.
+After refinement, the visual prompt better highlights potential target locations and reduces irrelevant prompt information.
+With the proposed prompting mechanism, the tracker can generate instance-aware feature maps guided by the visual prompts, which are incrementally and automatically updated during tracking, thereby effectively suppressing distractors.
+Extensive experiments across multiple benchmarks indicate that PiVOT, with the proposed prompting mechanism, can suppress distracting objects and improve tracking performance. \revtwo{Code is publicly available\footnote{https://github.com/chenshihfang/GOT}.}